CemalUnal/cli/docs/guides/postgres/quickstart/quickstart.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

+>We have designed this tutorial to demonstrate the behaviours that are expected in production environment.
+If you are just testing some basic functionalities and want to avoid additional hassles due to some safety features of KubeDB, you can follow some tips from [here](/docs/guides/postgres/quickstart/quickstart.md#tips-for-testing).

 ## Create a PostgreSQL database

 KubeDB implements a Postgres CRD to define the specification of a PostgreSQL database.